Millard Fillmore Suburban Hospital

 - Map & Directions

 The Emergency Department at Millard Fillmore Suburban Hospital provides a full range of emergency medical services to people of all ages from Erie and Niagara counties.
-As a result of the hospital's $64 million expansion in 2008, the department nearly tripled in size and features all private patient rooms with phones and flat screen TVs, additional trauma rooms, a more spacious and comfortable waiting room, and new, state-of-the-art technology.
+The department features all private patient rooms and additional trauma rooms, a more spacious and comfortable waiting room, and new, state-of-the-art technology.

 The Millard Fillmore Suburban Hospital Emergency Department (ED) Offers:

 - Board certified emergency medicine physicians and specially trained nurses who provide comprehensive care to more than 40,000 patients of all ages each year.

 - Fast Track - an area within the ED between the hours of 1 p.m. and 1 a.m. where patients with less severe injuries and illnesses are treated.
 Fast track has helped reduce the congestion within the ED at peak times.

 - The emergency medicine staff, whose physicians are also trained in pediatrics, not only provide the highest quality of care, they do so in a professional, compassionate and respectful manner.